data2intelligence/CytoSig/README.md

 1, input_profile: input matrix of biological profiles.
 Three categories of formats are acceptable.

-Format a, matrix file in excel (xls, xlsx, csv) or tab formats (plain or gzip formats).
+ -Format a, matrix file in excel (xls, xlsx, csv) or tab formats (plain or gzip formats).
 Each column is a biological condition, and each row should be a human gene symbol.
 Please see "tests/GSE147507.diff.gz" as an example.
 The expression values, from either RNASeq or MicroArray, should be transformed by log2(x+1). x could be FPKM, RPKM, or TPM for RNASeq.
 For single-cell RNASeq data, we used log2(TPM/10 + 1).
 We also recommend quantile-normalization across conditions.
 Some software package, such as RMA or DESeq, will automatically include all normalizations.
 We recommend input differential profiles between the two conditions.
 If data is from a sample collection without pairs, please mean-centralize the value of each gene across all samples.

-Format b, python pickle formats: for matrix format in option a, you can save them as python pickle with names as "*.pickle.gz", "*.pkl.gz" or "*.pickle", "*.pkl".
+ -Format b, python pickle formats: for matrix format in option a, you can save them as python pickle with names as "*.pickle.gz", "*.pkl.gz" or "*.pickle", "*.pkl".

-Format c, cell ranger output: with file path and file name prefix separated by ","
+ -Format c, cell ranger output: with file path and file name prefix separated by ","
 **For Seurat users**: please save your Seurat object as cell ranger output with the following R command, and then run with this option. library(DropletUtils)
 write10xCounts(x = your_object_name@assays$RNA@counts, path = "folder_path", version="3")